How the fonts you use can change audience perception of your brand

 The idea that a typeface can change the perception of a brand is in fact reality, it is one of the most important parts of the branding and website process and can at times be overlooked by clients.
 This is when the expertise of a designer comes into its own, a designer will harmonise a logo and font to create a unified and beautiful brand and ensure a clear hierarchy is formed throughout your website.

 Our creative team of designers have worked with both large and small businesses to help them create an eye-catching, memorable and lasting brand.
-Click here for more information about what our creative team can offer or get in touch by emailing email@example.com or using our contact page here.
+To learn more about what our creative team can offer, get in touch by emailing firstname.lastname@example.org or using our contact page here.